ctavolazzi/quartz/content/index.md

   - welcome
 ---
 ## Welcome 🪴
-You've found the knowledge garden of [[Christopher Tavolazzi]] who hopes you enjoy your stay 🥰
+You've found the knowledge garden of [[Christopher Tavolazzi]] and I hope you enjoy your stay 🥰

 This website is a living repository of ideas, insights, and information.
 This digital space is designed to help me nurture my thoughts, share what I learn, and collaborate with others.
 Feel free to explore, learn, and contribute!